Evaluating Rewards for Question Generation Models: Discriminator architecture

 \section{Discriminator architecture}

-We used an architecture based on a modified QANet as shown in Figure~\ref{fig:disc_arch}, replacing the output layers of the model to produce a single probability.
-Since the discriminator is also able to consider a full context-question-answer triple as input (as opposed to a context-question pair for the QA task), we fused this information in the output layers.
+We use an architecture based on a modified QANet as shown in Figure~\ref{fig:disc_arch}, replacing the output layers of the model to produce a single probability.
+Since the discriminator is also able to consider a full context-question-answer triple as input (as opposed to a context-question pair for the QA task), we fuse this information in the output layers.

-Specifically, we applied max pooling over time to the output of the first two encoders, and we took the mean of the outputs of the third encoder that formed part of the answer span.
+Specifically, we apply max pooling over time to the output of the first two encoders, and we took the mean of the outputs of the third encoder that formed part of the answer span.
 These three reduced encodings were concatenated, a $64$ unit hidden layer with ReLU activation applied, and the output passed through a single unit sigmoid output layer to give the estimated probability that an input context-question-answer triple originated from the ground truth dataset or was generated.